Mimosa aculeaticarpa biuncifera, Catclaw Mimosa

 Elevation: 3,000 to 6,000 feet.

-Habitat Preferences: Very common in chaparral communities; dry soils on mesas and rocky slopes.
+Habitat Preferences: Very common in chaparral communities; dry soils on mesas and rocky slopes and hilltops.

 Recorded Range: Relatively rare in the United States but common where found, Catclaw Mimosa is found in AZ, NM and TX.
 In Arizona it occurs throughout most of the state with few or now records in the southwest corner; In New Mexico it is found primarily in the southern half and in Texas it is found scattered through the central and western parts of the state.
 It also occurs in Puerto Rico and throughout much of Mexico.